russellmatt66/russellmatt66/README.md

 The projects range from high-performance plasma physics simulations, to explorations of the performance of different execution configurations for a CUDA kernel.

-At heart, I am problem-solver, so please check out my LeetCode to see my progress in mastering the various algorithms and data structures of computer science!
+At heart, I am a problem-solver, so please check out my LeetCode to see my progress in mastering the various algorithms and data structures of computer science!
 https://leetcode.com/russm66/